Block 1 Hero Preview — Portable Battery vs Generator CA

 💰

 Most homeowners don't know this: PG&E's portable backup rebate covers battery stations, not just installed home batteries.
-Standard customers receive a $300 rebate on approved portable battery stations.
-CARE and FERA program customers receive $500 total.
-The rebate applies to one unit per account and cannot be combined with other PG&E efficiency rebates for the same product.
-This effectively brings a $499 BLUETTI AC180 down to $199 for eligible customers — cheaper than most gas generators after fuel and maintenance costs.
-Check your eligibility at PG&E →
+Standard customers can receive a $300 rebate on approved portable battery stations; CARE and FERA program customers can receive $500 total.
+The rebate applies to one unit per account and has capacity requirements (roughly 290Wh–1,000Wh), so not every model on this page qualifies — check the specific unit against PG&E's current approved products list before you buy if the rebate is a deciding factor.

 The 2028 California Gas Generator Sales Ban — What It Actually Means